 We have reviewed the audited financial statements of the Company for the year ended December 31, 2018, which are included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018, and met with both management and PricewaterhouseCoopers LLP, the Company's independent registered public accounting firm, to discuss those financial statements.
 The Audit Committee has discussed with the Company's independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301: Communications with Audit Committees, as adopted by the Public Company Accounting Oversight Board (the "PCAOB"), which include, among other items, matters related to the conduct of the audit of the Company's financial statements.
-The Audit Committee also discussed with the independent registered public accounting firm their independent registered public accounting firm their independent registered public accounting firm required by PCAOB Rule 3526 (Communication with Audit Committee Sconcerning Independence).
+The Audit Committee also discussed with the independent registered public accounting firm their independence relative to the Company and received and reviewed the written disclosures and the letter from the independent registered public accounting firm required by PCAOB Rule 3526 (Communication with Audit Committees Concerning Independence).